ajay17141994/hugonetlify/content/home.md

   Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
 sub_footerData: >-
-  Having been home to different kingdoms and empires throughout its history, Delhi, the present-day national capital, remains one of the wealthiest cities in India.
+  Having been home to different kingdoms and empires throughoutits history, Delhi, the present-day national capital, remains one of the wealthiest cities in India.
 The region is the second-largest urban area in the world, and is booming with businesses.
 Delhi is known for its various businesses, of which